 I’m a (rare?)
 PhD generalist.
 I focus on how science can help us to tackle big, thorny questions—I’m more about the whole than the parts.
 Among scientists, I often feel (at least initially) like the oddball.
 Here I am, with a small group of experts with serious science chops, developing an NSF Sustainability Research Network proposal.
 There’s a community ecologist, a coastal geomorphologist, a biological engineer, a sociologist with public policy expertise.
 And then, there’s me.
 What do I bring to this conversation?
 I find myself repeatedly asking the PI, “Do YOU think I have a role in this?”
 Ultimately, I realize that I do bring something of value.
 I’m the glue, the integrator, the connector, the translator.
 Phew!

 It’s easy for scientists to lose sight of the whole and get trapped deeper and deeper within disciplinary silos.
 But, when freed from the curse of too much knowledge, we may be more effective at bringing science to bear on real-world challenges.

 Not surprisingly, I’m drawn to scientists who have made similar leaps out of their silos.
-I asked some of them—Andy Rosenberg (Director, Center for Science and Democracy, Union of Concerned Scientists), Heather Tallis (Lead Scientist, Natural Capital Project), Terry Chapin (Professor Emeritus of Ecology, University of Alaska Fairbanks), and Anne Guerry (Lead Scientist, Natural Capital Project)—to weigh in:
+I asked some of them—Dr. Andy Rosenberg (Director, Center for Science and Democracy, Union of Concerned Scientists), Dr. Heather Tallis (Lead Scientist, Natural Capital Project), Dr. Terry Chapin (Professor Emeritus of Ecology, University of Alaska Fairbanks), and Dr. Anne Guerry (Lead Scientist, Natural Capital Project)—to weigh in: